Jasper Carrott: Business interests

 Carrott was part-owner of the production company Celador, makers of Who Wants To Be A Millionaire?
 In 2006, he and wife Hazel sold their shares for £10m when Dutch interactive television company 2waytraffic bought the group of companies behind Millionaire.

 Personal life

 Carrott married journalist Hazel Jackson in 1972.
-Their daughter is the actress Lucy Davis.
+The actress Lucy Davis is their daughter.

 He is a supporter, and was a director, of Birmingham City Football Club; a hospitality suite at their St Andrew's ground is named after him.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2003 New Year Honours "for charitable services".
 The University of Birmingham awarded him an honorary doctorate in 2004, following a similar award from Aston University in 1995.